monomadic/ni-file/README.md

 # Native Instruments File Format

 Native Instruments file format support for rust.
-Very basic support at the moment, mostly surrounding the container format (called a Container).
+Very basic support at the moment, mostly surrounding the container format (called a `NISound` document).

 Anyone who wants to join the effort, please join the telegram group at https://t.me/ni_file

-I'm on telegram at @deathdisco.
+I'm on telegram at `@deathdisco`.

 ## Progress